 ‘Hug O’ War’ was published in 1974 in Silverstein’s collection Where the Sidewalk Ends.
-The poem is characteristic of Silverstein’s poetry in that it is geared towards a younger audience and employees a clever play on words to get his point across.
+The poem is characteristic of Silverstein’s poetry in that it is geared towards a younger audience and employs a clever play on words to get his point across.
 Using a tone that’s clear, calm, and appreciative the poet fosters an optimistic and loving mood.
 The poem delves into themes of respect, love, and friendship.

 Explore Hug O'War